-If you are selling memberships or subscriptions, you have the option to offer an enticing trial offer to give your customers a taste of what you have to offer.
+If you are selling memberships (membership website) or subscriptions, you have the option to offer an enticing trial offer to give your customers a taste of what you have to offer.
 You can also create recurring subscriptions on a daily, weekly, monthly, or yearly basis, so that your customer is automatically billed, and you receive recurring revenue from the product or service you are selling.

 ThriveCart is easy to use, so anyone can use it regardless of your tech experience.
 It only takes a few minutes to set up a beautiful, high converting shopping cart page, and integrate it with your chosen payment provider.

 You don’t need to have any design or coding skills, as you can simply use one of the pre-made high converting templates, and add the elements you need for your product.
 All of these templates have been tested and optimized for conversion, and you can make any changes you need, or add any of the available features with just a couple of clicks.

 ThriveCart integrates with all of your existing software, such as your email autoresponder, CRM, or membership site, so you can keep using your favorite software or membership plugin that you know and love alongside ThriveCart.